Beverly Barkat: Biography

 Beverly Sakalovsky (later Barkat) was born in 1966 in Johannesburg, South Africa to Louis and Lorna Sakalovsky, both artists themselves.
 In 1976, the family immigrated to Israel.
 She finished her studies at Bezalel Academy of Arts and Design in 1990, earning a BFA from the Department of Metalsmithing and Jewellery Design.

-Barkat is married to former Jerusalem Mayor Nir Barkat, with whom she has three daughters.
+Barkat is married to former Jerusalem Mayor and current Minister of the Economy Nir Barkat, with whom she has three daughters.

 Art career

 In 1995, Barkat worked in glass art in the Czech Republic and was invited to participate in an international glassblowing and sculpting symposium.
 From 2006 to 2009, Barkat studied painting in Israel Hershberg's Master Class at the Jerusalem Studio School.
 She took part in the JSS Summer Program in Italy twice, studying and participating in workshops alongside artists Lennart Anderson, Stuart Shils, and Raoul Middleman.
 Barkat experimented with new materials and architectural spaces.
 She dedicated herself to architectural projects such as the building and renovation of private homes, as well as communal spaces and libraries in elementary schools to improve the educational climate.
 In 2009 Barkat opened her own studio in Jerusalem.
 Her works have been presented internationally, in group and solo exhibitions.

 Barkat’s early paintings were largely figurative and in keeping with the traditional Western genres.

 Around 2009, her paintings took a turn towards formal abstraction, with influences of Cubism and Abstract Expressionism from her formative years becoming more apparent.
 Although she continued to draw from life, she started to deconstruct the figure and at the same time, capture movement on a two-dimensional surface with dynamic lines.
 In 2014, her set of paintings were inspired by Japanese calligraphy.
 She was awarded the Curator's Award at the 28th International Exhibition of Art & Design in Kyoto, Japan.
 Barkat started experimenting with new techniques, application methods and materials, the most prominent being the use of transparent PVC sheets as support for her paintings.
 These she paints in a manner reminiscent of action painting.
 Sally Haftel Naveh, the curator of her 2017 exhibition in Venice, comments on her use of this new material in the exhibition catalogue: